napoleons-legacy/v2format/README.md

 #### Terminology

-An `expression` is either an assignment or a braced expression.
+An `expression` is either an assignment, or a braced expression.

 An `assignment` looks can look like either `key = value` or `key = { ...values }`.

 A `braced expression` is the latter form of an assignment.
 It can also be the `{ ... values }` part of `key = { { ...values } }`,
-however this use case is noticeably only used in `map/positions.txt` and can be ignored.
+however this use case only has usage in `map/positions.txt` and can be ignored.

 A string is a quoted section of text that looks like `"text"`.

 An identifier is a unquoted contiguous piece of text that can look like `identifier`.
-It can contain digits in it, but cannot be completely composed of digits, otherwise it would be a number.
+It can contain digits in it, but cannot be solely composed of digits, otherwise it would be a number.

 #### Keys